Wake Up with Matcha

 OK, I'll admit it, I am a coffee lover.
-There are few things that I enjoy more than a morning walk through the local park with a cortado greeting me on the other end (organic and pasture raised, of course).
+There are few things that I enjoy more than a morning walk through the local park with an Americano greeting me on the other end (organic and pasture raised, of course).

 Now, coffee isn't all bad - and whether you drink it or not really depends on your health, how well you sleep, and so on.
 There's a great article here that goes deeper into the topic, so I won't.
 But, it's an interesting take and worth a listen.